gcallah/BookReviews/coyne_hall.md

 The authors are correct that, at its core, Austrian economics is none of these things.
-It is only a number of pages later that the authors explain why a confusion between Austrian economics and libertarianism often exists, which is that Murray Rothbard and his followers attempted to inextricably link them.
+It is only a number of pages later that the authors explain why a confusion between Austrian economics and libertarianism often exists, which is that Murray Rothbard and his followers attempted to firmly link them.

 They then proceed to give a brief history of the Austrian school, beginning with its founder, Carl Menger.
 Menger is regarded as one of the three leading figures of the "marginalist revolution" in economics, which fundamentally changed the way that economists understand how goods come to be valued.
-The authors mention that Menger's theory of marginal utility superseded the labor theory of value for explaining the price of goods.
+Menger's theory of marginal utility superseded the labor theory of value for explaining the price of goods.

-The labor theory of value, accepted by the classical economists like Adam Smith as well as by Karl Marx, held that the value of a good is determined by the value of its inputs.
+The labor theory of value, accepted by the classical economists like Adam Smith, as well as by Karl Marx, held that the value of a good is determined by the value of its inputs.
 Menger stood the classical theory on its head, demonstrating that it is the price of consumer goods that determines the price of their inputs, and not the reverse.

-Labor theory of value was a valid attempt at explaining prices.
-In fact, in equilibrium, the labor theory of value and the marginal utility theory will yield the same result.
+Labor theory of value was a serious attempt at explaining how goods are valued, even if it turned out to be wrong.
+In fact, in equilibrium, the labor theory and the marginal utility theory will yield the same result, which is why, among lay people, the labor theory retains its popularity: at first glance, it appears accurate.
 It is only in disequilibrium that the superiority of the marginal utility theory shines forth.

-The authors correctly pointed out that value is not something that inheres in goods, but is the result of an act of valuation.
+Coyne and Hall point out that value is not something that inheres in goods, but is the result of an act of valuation.
 Thus, there is no such thing as a "store of value."
 Acts of valuation cannot be stored.
 What is possible is that we can set aside some good in the hope that people will value it highly in the future.
-But that does not make the good a "store of value": setting aside immediate consumption of some good in the hopes of achieving a profit by selling it in the future is always a speculative venture, not a simple act of storage.
+But that does not make the good a "store of value": setting aside immediate consumption of some good in the hopes of achieving a profit by selling it in the future is always a speculative venture, never a simple act of storage.

-The authors then describe Menger's theory of the origin of money, where it arises spontaneously through the process of people trading a good they have for one that is more widely tradable, with the most tradable good finally emerging as money.
-But they do not mention that there is little historical evidence that this is how money actually arose.
+The authors then describe Menger's theory of the origin of money, in which money arises spontaneously through the process of people trading a good they have for one that is more widely traded, with the most traded good finally emerging as money.
+But they do not address the fact that there is little historical evidence that this is how money actually arose.

-Menger's theory is logically coherent, in fact, very elegant, and I myself used it to describe the origin of money in *Economics for Real People*.
+Menger's theory is logically coherent and elegant, and I myself used it to describe the origin of money in *Economics for Real People*.
 But as Max Weber pointed out, it is necessary but not sufficient for an ideal type used in a social